j-frei/HPDateTimeSetter/README.md

 ## Key Contribution
 This repository implements a small Go binary that
 - can run itself as a background service on Windows,
-- periodically polls / waits for the availability of the network printer (default: every 5 minutes)
+- periodically polls / waits for the availability of the network printer (default: every 5 minutes) on the HTTP TCP port (80)
-- sets the current date and time via SNMP as soon as the printer is available The service terminates itself after setting the date and time.
+- sets the current date and time via SNMP as soon as the printer is available

+The service terminates itself after setting the date and time.
 The service is started automatically on startup.